gavdilabs/cap-batch/README.md

 # @gavdi/cap-batch - Batch Query Utils for CAP NodeJS

+> NOTE: Version 1.0 is using CDS 8 and is not fully tested.
+Please report any issues you might find.

 A simple, yet effective way of batching requests from CAP to an OData API near you!

 ## What's In The Box?